notaudrey/qtwm2/README.md

 * Removed `movelim`'s functionality so that you can move windows across monitors.
 * (Mostly) Moved all configuration to config.h.
 Command-line options are generally removed.
 * Remove some keybinding elements.
+* Removed iconification.
+* Removed clicking on the root window to spawn programs. *May* be added back at some point.